UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_03reusing.md

 currently active virtual environment.

 :::callout
-The output of `sys.path` is probaby different on your machine.
+The output of `sys.path` is probably different on your machine.
 It depends on many factors, like your operating system, your version of Python, the location of your current active Python environment.